nada-mossad/Raneen-Arabic-QA-Telegram-Chatbot-/README.md

 ## Dataset (Web-Scraped From Raneen)

-Dataset scraped from Raneen website: - Arabic product description\
-- Product URL

-Stored in CSV and converted to Haystack Documents.
+Dataset scraped from Raneen website stored in CSV and converted to Haystack Documents.

 ## System Architecture